 9.3.2.11.2 Add the following new paragraph (f) at the end:

-“(f) When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of Table C of 3.2.3.2 and the recess is deeper than 0.50 m, it shall be provided with a permanent gas detection system which automatically indicates the presence of explosive gases by means of direct-measuring sensors and actuates a visual and audible alarm when the gas concentration has reached 20 % of the lower explosion limit (LEL) of the cargo or 20 % of the LEL of n-Hexane, whichever is the more critical value.
+“(f) When the list of substances on the vessel according to 1.16.1.2.5 will contain substances for which explosion protection is required in column (17) of Table C of 3.2.3.2 and the recess is deeper than 0.50 m, it shall be provided with a permanent gas detection system which automatically indicates the presence of flammable gases by means of direct-measuring sensors and actuates a visual and audible alarm when the gas concentration has reached 20 % of the lower explosion limit (LEL) of the cargo or 20 % of the LEL of n-Hexane, whichever is the more critical value.
 The sensors of this system shall be placed at suitable positions at the bottom of the recess.

 Measurement shall be continuous;